webfx-demos/webfx-demo-raytracer/README.md

 ## Reusability

-This demo demonstrates how you can reuse some Java code from existing JavaFx applications.
+This demo demonstrates how you can reuse some Java code from existing JavaFX applications.
-For example, The ray tracing computation code was taken from this [JavaFx application][raytracer-computation-source].
+For example, The ray tracing computation code was taken from this [JavaFX application][raytracer-computation-source].

 ## Web workers and WebAssembly

-Since JavaFx was not originally designed for the web, WebFx provides some additional APIs to work with web-specific concepts such as web workers and WebAssembly modules, which can be useful for applications requiring heavy background tasks.
+Since JavaFX was not originally designed for the web, WebFX provides some additional APIs to work with web-specific concepts such as web workers and WebAssembly modules, which can be useful for applications requiring heavy background tasks.
-WebFx can interact with third-party web workers and WebAssembly modules or you can write your own in Java.
+WebFX can interact with third-party web workers and WebAssembly modules or you can write your own in Java.
 In this demo, they are written in Java and compiled with [TeaVM][teavm-website].

 [demo-live-link]: https://raytracer.webfx.dev